PROTECTING YOUR PRIVACY

 If the law requires us to we may need to collect and process your data.
 An example of this would be if we needed to pass on details of people involved in fraud or other criminal activity affecting us to any law enforcement agencies.

 In certain circumstances we may require your data to pursue our interests in a way which might be reasonably expected as part of running our business and which does not impact on your rights, freedom or interests.
-An example of this is that we will use your purchase history to send you or make you aware of personalized offers.
+An example of this is that we will use your purchase history to send you or make you aware of personalised offers.

 When do we collect your Personal Data?